pharmacometric/pharmacometric-shiny-template-sims/includes/body/model_information.md

 ### Issues

-If you have issues or question, create an issue or contribute to one within the issue tab of this github repository
+If you have issues or questions, create an 'issue' or contribute to one within the issue tab of this github repository

 ### Contributors